TRIDENT: Benchmarking LLM Safety in Finance, Medicine, and Law: Limitations and Impact Statement

-\paragraph{Limitations and Future Work.} While Trident-Bench offers a comprehensive testbed for evaluating safety in expert domains, several open directions remain.
-First, our benchmark focuses on single-turn interactions with explicitly harmful prompts.
-In real-world settings, unsafe behavior may emerge over multi-turn conversations or be elicited through more subtle prompt evolution.
-Extending the benchmark to multi-turn or chained interaction scenarios would allow deeper testing of safety robustness.
-Second, while we use expert-derived ethical principles and strict annotation protocols, our definitions of harmfulness are necessarily operationalized for consistency and may not fully capture all context-dependent interpretations of professional ethics—particularly in legally ambiguous or culturally variable situations.
-Third, we rely on model-based juries for evaluation, which—despite mixed-model design—may still introduce inductive bias or blind spots compared to human judgment.
-Future work may consider incorporating harmful prompting, hybrid LLM-human adjudication, or counterfactual editing to better stress-test safety mechanisms.
-Despite these considerations, we believe Trident-Bench represents a step toward more rigorous, domain-grounded, and forward-compatible evaluation of LLM safety in high-impact applications.
+While Trident-Bench provides a rigorous benchmark for evaluating safety in high-stakes domains, several limitations remain.
+First, our benchmark focuses exclusively on single-turn interactions with harmful prompts.
+In practice, unsafe behavior may also emerge in multi-turn conversations or through more gradual prompt evolution.
+Second, although our harmfulness definitions are grounded in expert-derived ethical principles, they are necessarily operationalized for annotation consistency and may not capture all context-dependent or culturally variable interpretations of professional ethics.
+Third, our evaluation relies on LLM-based juries, which—despite a mixed-model design and human verification—may still introduce inductive bias or blind spots compared to expert human judgment.

+This paper investigates the domain-specific safety behavior of large language models (LLMs) in high-risk fields such as law and finance.
+By introducing Trident-Bench—a benchmark grounded in real-world professional ethical codes—we aim to expose and systematically evaluate the potential for LLMs to generate harmful or unethical outputs in these domains.
+Our work highlights the limitations of current models in adhering to legal and financial compliance standards, and provides tools for improving safety alignment.
+Some prompts in this benchmark involve ethically sensitive scenarios that may be repurposed for misuse; the dataset is released strictly for research purposes.
+Studying LLM safety in expert decision-making contexts is essential to ensuring responsible deployment, guiding policy, and mitigating downstream societal.